bkurt00/palladiumFF/README.md

 **I WANT TO SEE ALL PALLADIUM CIS TRANS FORCE FIELDS IN ONE FILE WHERE CAN I FIND IT?**

 *   All palladium parameters in paladdiumFF/assign/data/Pd\_son.dat

+**ATTENTION ABOUT PARMCHK.DAT**
+Some parameters may need to be added to dat/antechamber/PARCMHK.DAT for parmchk2 to run.
+These parameters can be found in PARMCHK_additional.DAT.
+Make sure to make a  backup of the original parmchk.dat file before doing this.
+No responsibility is accepted.